AmolJadhav37/CA_assignment1/Question1/Subquestion2/readme.md

 BFS don't have floating point operations so we are considering edges traversed per second as total work done.

 hence , Intensity = Edges Traversed / Bytes accessed from DRAM

+for the roofline graphs of both the benchmakrs we used google collab and for python code generation we used ClAUDE.ai and contructed the graphs for the analysis